What's Inside?

 Filipinos have a deep historical connection to Spain due to over 300 years of Spanish colonization from 1565 to 1898.
 During this period, the Philippines was governed as a Spanish colony, and many aspects of Filipino culture were heavily influenced by Spanish customs, traditions, and religion.
 The Spanish language, religion (predominantly Roman Catholicism), and various aspects of Filipino art, architecture, and cuisine were all shaped by this colonial rule.

 As a result, many Filipino surnames and place names are of Spanish origin, and numerous customs still reflect Spanish traditions.
 For example, celebrations like Fiesta and Semana Santa (Holy Week) have strong Spanish roots.
-In addition, the Filipino practice of using terms like “Don” or “Doña” and the Spanish influence on family structures and societal hierarchy shows the impact of Hispanic customs.
+In addition, the Filipino practice of using terms like “Don” or “Doña” and the Spanish influence on family structures and societal hierarchy show the impact of Hispanic customs.

 Cultural Differences: Filipino Identity Beyond Spanish Influence